 For a more laid-back lunch, Östermalmshallen food market (Östermalms Saluhall) is a fantastic place to sample various traditional Swedish delicacies.
 Established in the 19th century, many of the original stalls remain, lending a historic atmosphere to the experience.

 If you want to spend your evenings rubbing shoulders with celebrities and high-profile socialites, head to the Stureplan nightclub district after dark.
 This area is the most fashionable nightlife district in Stockholm.

 The clubs here can be very exclusive, so be prepared for long queues and high prices.
 If you are visiting in winter, you might want to factor in the likelihood of waiting out in the Scandinavian cold for some time when you are planning what to wear.

 Östermalm also technically encompasses the region of Djurgården.
-That leafy little suburb has some of the most interesting museums in the city, so staying in Östermalm will ensure you are surrounded with plenty of things to do.
+That leafy little suburb has some of the most interesting museums in the city, so staying in Östermalm will ensure you are surrounded by plenty of things to do.

-If you find yourself needing a break from all the museums, shops, and concrete buildings, there are plenty of parks in the neighbourhood where you can relax in the fresh air.
+If you find yourself needing a break from all the museums, shops, and concrete buildings, there are plenty of parks in the neighborhood where you can relax in the fresh air.
 Most notable is the huge park in the north of Östermalm, boasting forests and lakes and the Natural History Museum.

 That’s perfect for when you really want to spread out, but it’s a little out of the way.
-Pretty Humlegården is a bit more convenient to get to.
+Pretty Humlegården park is a bit more convenient to get to.
 Once one of the royal gardens, it is now home to the National Library of Sweden.